PCI DSS and Penetration Testing

 Collaborate, not Outsource

 Instead of completely outsourcing penetration testing for your organization, take an approach such that your penetration testing provider is like an extension of your internal security team.
-While hiring the service of a penetration testing provider, you must be transparent and share the relevant details about your technical infrastructure so that the test is better scoped, resulting in accurate results and reduced costs.
+While hiring the service of a PCI penetration testing Vendors, you must be transparent and share the relevant details about your technical infrastructure so that the test is better scoped, resulting in accurate results and reduced costs.

 For example, if you provide a document containing cardholder flow data or certain services which must be available during the working hours, the penetration testing will be better able to contextualize the vulnerabilities and perform business logic testing.
 Since the attacker is familiar with the network, this is also referred to as white box testing.